Join The Competition

 Entry Guidelines:

 While participants are limited to entering only one business or business idea per track, they are permitted to submit different businesses or business ideas into each track.
+A business may enter round one with the same idea a maximum of two times.

 Rules of Eligibility: